 How To Find Section 8 Apartments

-Finding a Section 8 apartment for rent, or a house for rent that accepts Section 8, can make an already stressful hunt that much more difficult.
-Relax, here’s what you need to know about the U.S. Department of Housing and Urban Development (HUD), Section 8, and how to find low-income housing in your area.
+Finding an apartment or a house for rent that accepts Section 8, can make an already stressful hunt that much more difficult.
+Relax, here’s what you need to know about the U.S. Department of Housing and Urban Development (HUD), Section 8, and the steps to take to find low-income housing in your area.

 Determine Your Eligibility

-Your local public housing agency (PHA), will determine the maximum amount of Section 8 housing assistance available based on income, assets and family composition.
+Your local public housing agency (PHA), will determine your eligibility for the Section 8 program based on your total annual income and the size of your family. .
+The program is limited to US citizens and small, specified categories on non-citizens.
 Visit your local PHA before beginning your apartment search to determine eligibility and the amount of housing payment you will receive.

 Upon receiving your Section 8 voucher, HUD allows 90 days for residents to find a new place that’s decent, safe, sanitary and will pass inspection prior to moving in.

 Gloria Shanahan, Regional Public Affairs Officer for HUD, says housing inspections are regularly conducted.“Each housing authority establishes contracts with landlords in its jurisdiction for apartments, or homes that will abide by [HUD] rules and regulations,” says Shanahan.
 “Inspections are performed frequently and contracts for individual families are reviewed on an annual basis.”

 When searching for an apartment that takes Section 8, organization and pre-planning will help ensure your search goes smoothly.
 Think about the type of apartment you’re looking for and how soon you need to move.
 Take into account price, location, safety and other neighborhood attributes as they often give insight into the cost of neighborhood amenities or services.